Undergraduate Admissions Requirements

 All students should apply online directly to Lehman through CUNY's online application process.

 Lehman is committed to serving the needs of transfer students, and welcomes applicants from other colleges.
 You are considered a transfer applicant if you have attended any college, university and/or proprietary school since graduating from high school/secondary school.
 This applies whether or not you are seeking transfer credit and/or changing a program of study.
 All transfer students are subject to the City University of New York's testing requirements.
 For additional details, visit the Academic Testing & Scholarship website.

 The minimum requirements are as follows:

 - Students transferring fewer than 12 college credits must satisfy Lehman's freshman admission criteria.

-- Applicants transferring from 12 to 24 college credits must satisfy either freshman admission criteria or present a 2.75 cumulative GPA.
+- Applicants transferring from 12 to 24 college credits must satisfy either the freshman admission criteria or present a minimum 2.75 cumulative grade point average.

-- Students with 24 or more credits must have a cumulative GPA of 2.3 or better.
+- Students without an A.A., A.S. or A.A.S. degree and with 24 or more credits must have a minimum cumulative grade point average of 2.3.

 How Do I Apply?